-3.4.7 Future constituents in reclaimed polymer modified asphalt
+2.4.8 Future constituents in reclaimed polymer modified asphalt

-A lot of development and innovation has taken place in the last decade concerning tailormade addition to asphalt.
+A lot of development and innovation has taken place in the last decade concerning tailor-made additions to asphalt.
 Recent developments in Warm Mix Asphalt (WMA) technology have introduced a large variety of different chemicals which now have the potential to be found in future RA and RPMA as well.
 You can add adhesion improvers and waxes and even specialities like PPA (Poly Phosphorous Acid) to the range of addition that future recycling will have to cope with.
 For the moment the objective of RECYPMA is to concentrate on plain polymer addition and especially addition of SBS as the predominant polymer in the road sector.
 But there is a challenge for future recycling activities just a few decades ahead.

-3.5 Review of documentation
+2.5 Review of documentation

-Table 2 Collection of several responses on present practise and experience
+Table 2 Collection of several responses on present opinions, practise and experience

 References Method/solvent Experience and interpretation Contractors Mona Teigen NCC Roads Norway Solvent: dichloro- methane Only experience with extraction of standard paving grade binders.
-In a complaint case with PMB extraction is hopefully avoided due to difficulties with interpretation of results (anciety flagged if polymer structure "survive" extraction Erik Olesen, Vejdirektoratet, Denmark (former Tarco Vej A/S) Automatic equip- ment (Strassentest) followed by EN 12697-3 using di- chloromethane In his experience SBS polymer modified binders could be extracted by methylene chloride in a cold process, but successive washings/eluations would improve the recovery percentages of polymer, but you would never get all thepolymer out of the asphalt.
-Kees Plug OOMS The Netherlands The company seems to indicate that extraction of specific binders (Sealoflex®) can be - apart from special types - be extracted with the use of dichloromethane).
+In a complaint case with PMB extraction is hopefully avoided due to difficulties with interpretation of results (anxiety flagged if polymer structure "survive" extraction) (See 2.4.6) Erik Olesen, Vejdirektoratet, Denmark (former Tarco Vej A/S) Automatic equip- ment (Strassentest) followed by EN 12697-3 using di- chloromethane In his experience SBS polymer modified binders could be extracted by methylene chloride in a cold process, but successive washings/eluations would improve the recovery percentages of polymer, but you would never get the entire polymer content out of the asphalt.
+Kees Plug OOMS The Netherlands Solvent: dichloromethane Special product: hot toluene The company indicates that extraction of specific binders (Sealoflex®) can be - apart from special types - be extracted with the use of dichloromethane).
 In some cases especially for normal bitumen that has interacted with the filler and in cured samples a secondary extraction can be necessary using a blend of solvents (78 % dichloromethane and 22 % methanol) [8].
-Konrad Mollenhauer TU Braunschweig Germany Automatic hot equipment accoding to EN 12697-1 For the recovery the German standard method using Trichloroethylene in automatic hot extraction devices according to EN 12697-1 has proven suitable for aged asphalt containing polymer modified binders.
-Torbjørn Jørgensen Statens Vegvesen Norway Extraction in an ap- paratus such as the "Infratest Asphalt Analyser", using dichloromethane as solvent (EN 12697- 1) followed by re- covery from extract using an rotary evaporator (EN 12697-3).
+Konrad Mollenhauer TU Braunschweig Germany Automatic hot equipment according to EN 12697-1 For the recovery the German standard method using Trichloroethylene in automatic hot extraction devices according to EN 12697-1 has proven suitable for aged asphalt containing polymer modified binders.
+Torbjørn Jørgensen Statens Vegvesen Norway Extraction in an apparatus such as the "Infratest Asphalt Analyser", using dichloromethane as solvent (EN 12697-1) followed by recovery from extract using a rotary evaporator (EN 12697-3).
 The recommended procedure is mentioned to the left and estimated to be used by 3-5 laboratories in Norway.
 The distillation conditions are fine-tuned by dissolving a 100 g sample of bitumen (or PMB) in dichloromethane, and after 1-2 hours do the recovery of binder from the extract.
 Penetration (+ softening point, elastic recovery etc.) of the original PMB compared to the recovered PMB should be within the reproducibility limit of the test method.